-For a description of preventive-care services available through Global Choice, see the appropriate Evidence of Coverage.
+\For a description of preventive-care services available through Global Choice or the Kaiser Permanente plan available in Hawaii, see the appropriate Evidence of Coverage.

 CUSTOMIZE YOUR WELLNESS REWARD PROGRAM

 Administered by Virgin Pulse, the company's Wellness Reward program-livewell-is designed to help you customize your wellness experience.
 You choose your wellness interests and focus on the areas that are important to you.